By Steve Offsey

 The most important criterion for evaluating any solution is how well it is aligned with the particular problems you need to solve for your organization.
 So, the proper evaluation of customer journey analytics platforms begins with a thorough analysis of your company’s needs and their relative priority.

-Start by reading the descriptions of the three major flavors of customer journey analytics platforms (journey discovery, journey mapping and journey orchestration) and understanding the problems each is best suited to solve.
+Start by reading the descriptions of the three major flavors of customer journey analytics platforms and understanding the problems each is best suited to solve.
 Next, determine how these align with your own organization’s needs.

 Now It’s Your Turn